Resources for Families

 Massachusetts Network of Information Providers for People with Disabilities

 The network provides information on advocacy, financial assistance and planning, health, employment, housing, and a variety of other useful information.
-Visit www.disabilityinfo.org for more information.
+Visit disabilityinfo.org for more information.

-Exceptional Lives provides free online Guides to parents of children with developmental disabilities.
-These Guides lead you step-by-step through complex processes, such as how to:
+Exceptional Lives just released the newest versions of its free online guides for parents of children or adults with disabilities.
+Exceptional Lives Guides help parents navigate through difficult processes such as how to:

 - Create an effective IEP